tarcinapp/entity-persistence-service/README.md

 - 🕓 **Full audit metadata tracking** (created/updated timestamps and users)

 ## Benefits
+> ⚡ **Tarcinapp dramatically reduces time-to-value** for digital products by delivering a ready-to-use backend built on practical defaults.
+With generic yet powerful data structures (entities, lists, reactions), configurable authorization, and automation-ready metadata, developers can go from concept to working prototype in days—not weeks.
+- **Generic data model** for diverse use cases:
+  - **Entities**: products, users, blog posts, devices
+  - **Lists**: shopping carts, saved searches, collections
+  - **Reactions**: likes, ratings, reviews, measurements

+- **Relationship support** between entities and lists enables nested structures like categories, playlists, campaign groups, and workflows.

+- **Ownership and access control** with built-in fields like `_ownerUsers`, `_viewerGroups`, `_visibility`—integrated with the gateway for full authorization enforcement.

+- **Idempotency and uniqueness** support via configurable fields and scopes.
+  _Example: Prevent duplicate product names per seller._

+- **Flexible querying and pagination**, with alias-based filters and response size limits to simplify client logic and protect performance.

+- **Approval and soft deletion** using `_validFromDateTime` and `_validUntilDateTime`.
+  _Example: Schedule future-dated articles or auto-expiring invites._

+- **Distributed locking** ensures race condition protection when creating or updating data—powered by Redis via the gateway.

+- **Custom record constraints** to limit number of entities, reactions, or list items globally, per user, or per context.

+- **Optional schema validation** and reference resolution with tapp:// URIs for resolving related records dynamically.
 # Getting Started

 Once the application is up and running: